wenkuang106/wenkuang106/README.md

 ### :technologist: About me:

-- I am an asipiring Software Engineer
+- :thinking: I am an asipiring Software Engineer

 - :school:	I am currently in the Applied Health Informatics program in Stony Brook University